OisinWrites/Battleships-Legacy/README.md

 ## Game
 - Started coding game.py file.
 Given class of game and welcome screen ASCII art.
 'Options menu' offers input of hit enter, once any input entered, option_menu False and create players will be called.
 - Outline the functions needed in the file, and their behaviour.
+## Utilities
+- Outline functions help in utilities class to be called on throughout other classes.

 # Testing